SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Align Hungary' time to complete reduced to 14 days from 35

 ##### USA & UK
- - If country has specific radar tech unlocked, it will now also unlock for malaya and philippines (on autosave)
+ - If country has specific radar tech unlocked, it will now also unlock for malaya and philippines (updates monthly)

 #### Japan
  - Spirit 'Tora Tora Tora' increased CV Plane DMG/Tageting/Agility Buff to 25% from 12% Removed 50% overstacking penalty reduction.
+ - Added cores to Siam and Indochina when annexed as AI

 #### Navy
 - Regular heavy cruiser battery damage increased: Tier I   to 9 from 6